Bonelab/Bonelab/README.rst

     # Clone the repository onto your computer and change into the directory.
     # ... with SSH authentication
     git clone git@github.com:Bonelab/Bonelab.git
-    # ... or straight HTML
+    # ... or straight HTTPS
     git clone https://github.com/Bonelab/Bonelab.git

     # It is recommended to use anaconda and install from the environment file